webextensions/copy-files-from-to/README.md

             "to": "public/assets"
         },

+        // Copy the file at the mentioned path into the target directory {
+            "from": "src/app/images/favicon.ico",
+            "to": "public/"
+        },

         // Copy the files matching the "glob" pattern (matching files, along with the their folder structure go into the "to" directory)
         {
             "from": "assets/**/*.jpg",